In other words - the HumX is designed to keep passengers entertained with internet access while on a road trip.

-Conclusion: Because you can not practically use the HumX outside of a running vehicle, the Verizon HumX is NOT a viable equivalent to the AT&T Mobley Connected Car Plan.
+Conclusion: Because you can not practically use the HumX outside of a running vehicle and is subject to Verizon's "unlimited" mobile hotspot cap, the Verizon HumX is NOT a viable equivalent to the AT&T Mobley Connected Car Plan.

 However, if you're seeking an onboard diagnostics tool that can also act as a Wi-Fi hotspot while the vehicle is on, the HumX might serve that need.

 We are thrilled & honored to be primarily member & reader funded - allowing us to present unbiased content.
 The in-depth review section of this product listing is part of the premium membership benefits of joining.
 Members can also leave their own reviews on products.

 If you're a member, please log in above to read the in-depth review for this product and/or leave your own review.
 If you've not joined yet, learn more about membership at:

 REMINDER: Verizon also offers the Hum+, which is a vehicle tracking/diagnostic tool without the built in Wi-Fi hotspot feature.
 If you are looking for internet access, be careful not to accidentally purchase the wrong Hum!